MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 | RadeonSensor        | To read the GPU temperature.
 Lilu is required                                                                                             	|
 | LucyRTL8125Ethernet | Ethernet device, Realtek RTL8125 2.5G bit Ethernet Controllers driver                                                                     	|
 | USBMap              | Kext to route selected USB ports to Physical Ports via USB port address.
 This is compulsory to handle 15 port limit requirements by MacOS 	|
 <p align="center"><img width="1032" alt="ScreenShot2022-04-25at30024PM" src="https://user-images.githubusercontent.com/72515939/165037853-94893f7d-7950-447a-a57f-745e93fe9ce8.png"></div>

 </br>

-**Priorities:** The order of kexts is important, they are loaded in this order.
+_**Remark:**<div align="justify">The order of kexts is important, they are loaded in this order.
 Plugins for other kexts should always come after the main kext.
 Lilu should be first, then Lilu plugins like WhateverGreen and VirtualSMC.
-Sort in priority to get a better kext injection.
+Sort in priority to get a better kext injection.</div>_

 <p align="center"><img width="1356" alt="ScreenShot2022-04-25at30908PM" src="https://user-images.githubusercontent.com/72515939/165038719-33ac2cca-1cf5-4aae-85de-7caa88c3ccff.png"></div>